Company News

 The Japanese paint and coating maker says that its subsidiary, Kansai Plascon Africa Limited, will now be running Sadolin operations in Kenya, Uganda, Tanzania and Rwanda.

-“We have retained the current management, the leadership in business for a two-year period.
-We will work closely with the local leadership and after the two years, we’ll then decide whether to acquire the balance or the local shareholder will retain the 10 per cent in the Sadolin business,” said Gary Van Der Merwe, president-Kansai Plascon East Africa Ltd, during a press briefing in Nairobi.
+“We have retained the current management, the leadership in business for two years.
+We will work closely with the local leadership and after the two years, we’ll then decide whether to acquire the balance or the local shareholder will retain the 10 per cent in the Sadolin business,” said Gary Van Der Merwe, president-Kansai Plascon East Africa Ltd.

 The East African branches of Sadolin pay royalties to Sadolin Group, which is owned by Akzo Nobel – a Dutch multinational, to use the brand name.